At a high level, a session is “a temporary connection between two endpoints for the purposes of communicating information.”

 Holding state in the network was/is somewhat controversial, and for good reason.
 The very notion of a high-speed, best-effort network relied on routers to “forward and forget” packets.
 Also, why hold state in the router, when you can do it at the host – or in a new shiny middlebox?

 Boy, have things changed.
 General purpose compute platforms (i.e. x86) can now handle all but the most demanding packet forwarding tasks, with cycles available for advanced functions.
 This means routing functionality can be created in software, and be put anywhere you can put an x86 chip.

 Software-based packet forwarding means that you can incorporate advanced network functionality into the act of routing itself, like firewalling and load balancing.
 In fact, you can change how session state is maintained (how much and how long) and where it’s maintained, in a way that makes more sense for the network.

 As a result, you can now re-think routing with a session orientation, and innovate new ways to provide network services.
 You can eliminate overlays, but still enforce path selection and segmentation.
 You can offer zero trust security and adaptive encryption.
 You can more tightly align applications with the underlying network capabilities.
 You can manage many simultaneous sessions dynamically and intelligently end-to-end.
 In short, you can create a network that is fundamentally simpler, smarter, more secure, and more transparent.

 For us at 128 Technology, session-orientation is one of the key enablers for what we’re calling Secure Vector Routing.
-In the coming weeks and months, we’ll continue to share more info on how Secure Vector Routing works, and many of the other principles driving this adventure.
+If you are interested in learning about how it works, check out our white paper: How It Works.